 All nuclear reactors, apart from fusion reactors (which have their own serious problems, see Nuclear Fusion?), produce large quantities of radioactive fission products.
 The quantity produced per unit of energy generated is virtually the same regardless of reactor type.

 In addition to fission products, reactors whose primary fuel is uranium also produce radioactive actinides.
-Reactors whose primary fuel is thorium would in fact produce some actinides too, but in smaller quantities.* (The expression primary fuel needs some explaining – I will be writing a page on nuclear reactor types shortly which will clarify this.)
+Reactors whose primary fuel is thorium would in fact produce some actinides too, but in smaller quantities.

 Some of those actinides have very long half-lives, and in the long run the radioactivity of the waste from uranium reactors will be dominated by the radioactivity of the actinides.